 Some of these miniatures, which were essentially enclosed scooters, looked like toy pedal cars, but others, particularly the three-wheelers, barely had any resemblance to automobiles.
 You couldn’t expect radios, plush interiors, or even heaters in these little buggies.
 They offered only basic mechanized transportation, at an affordable price, and nothing more.
 When the era of microcars came to an end, most vehicles were unceremoniously disposed of, since they had served their intended purpose.
 However, a few microcars from this period survived, and have since become prized collectibles.

-Bruce Weiner’s Microcar and Memorabilia Collection
+Bruce Weiner’s Microcar Collection

 Although the BMW marque is easily recognized, only car enthusiasts may know that the Isetta was built by BMW in the 1950s.
-Its most unique feature is a single door which opens the entire front of the car.
+Its most unique feature is a single door that opens the entire front of the car.
 The steering wheel column, which is attached to the door, swings out of the way upon the driver’s entry and exit.
 Several variations of this popular microcar are displayed throughout the museum, including a Polizei (police) car and a factory-built pickup.
-For those who need some speed, there’s also a custom drag car, which was an interpretation of the famed Hot Wheels model “Whatta Drag”.
+For those who need some speed, there’s also a custom drag car, which was an interpretation of the famed Hot Wheels model “Whatta Drag.”

 The shape of the Messerschmitt microcar looks like a small World War II German fighter plane on three wheels.
 In fact, this is exactly where the design originated.
-Equipped with a canopy that hinges to the side, it has a single seat up front for the driver and a bench seat in back for two passengers.
+Equipped with a canopy that hinges to the side, it has a single seat up front for the driver and a bench seat in the back for two passengers.
 This microcar model is the one that first caught Bruce’s eye when he began collecting, and the one that fills many of the spots in his museum.
-The vast majority of his Messerschmitt collection is comprised of coupes, but he has a few convertibles, and one very rare sports car that is estimated to drive the bidding well into the six figures.
+The vast majority of his Messerschmitt collection is comprised of coupes, but he has a few convertibles and one very rare sports car that is estimated to drive the bidding well into the six figures.

 Goggomobiles, which sound like cars from the ’60s, more closely resemble traditional cars, only, of course, they’re much smaller.
 Highly successful in their time, the company sold more than 175,000 units.
 A rare convertible model, which is believed to be one of only two known to exist, will be part of the auction.
-Also, included will be Goggomobile delivery vans, beautifully restored in bright colors with company logos, such as Coca Cola, Double Bubble bubblegum, and Krispy Kreme Doughnuts.
+Also, included will be Goggomobile delivery vans, beautifully restored in bright colors with company logos, such as Coca-Cola, Double Bubble bubblegum, and Krispy Kreme Doughnuts.

-Top 7 Microcar Sales
+Ten Significant Microcar Sales

 - Lot #603, 1958 Messerschmitt Tiger — $280,000